The Golden Comar Prize 2019: A Report by Ali Znaidi

 The Golden Comar Prize was created in 1997 by the insurance company (Compagnie Méditerranéenne d’assurances et de Réassurances) Comar (Tunisie) by Rachid Ben Jemia to support literary creation, and encourage Tunisian writers, especially novelists.

-The 22nd edition of the Golden Comar Prize was held on April 28, 2018 at the Municipal Theatre of Tunis (Théâtre Municipal de Tunis).
-The ceremony was attended by a number of intellectual, cultural, media and artistic figures as well as the Director of the Office of the Minister of the Cultural Affairs Amal Hachana on behalf of Minister Mohamed Zine El-Abidine.
+The 23rd edition of the Golden Comar Prize was held on April 27, 2019 at the Municipal Theatre of Tunis (Théâtre Municipal de Tunis).
+The ceremony was attended by a number of intellectual, cultural, media and artistic figures as well as the Minister of the Cultural Affairs Mohamed Zine El-Abidine.

-The Arabic version of the prize was awarded to Khairia Boubtane for her novel (Ibnatou El Jaheem) The Daughter of Hell.
+The Arabic version of the prize was awarded to Tarek Chibani for his novel (Lella Essayida) Lady Essayida.

-The French version of the prize was awarded to Ali Bécheur for his novel (Les Lendemains d’hier) The Tomorrows of Yesterday.
+The French version of the prize was awarded jointly to Mohamed Bouamoud for his novel (La princesse de Bizerte) The Princess of Bizerte, and Rafik Darragi for his novel (Jugurtha Un contre-portrait) Jugurtha A Counter-portrait.